 The biggest visual difference is that of my left calf.
 Within the first two weeks, there was visible muscle loss.
-Now, four weeks on, the difference is even more obvious—and is slightly comical looking!
+Now, four weeks on, the difference is even more obvious, and is slightly comical looking!
 And, I admit, I am a bit worried about the aesthetics of it all when I am finally able to remove the walking boot.
 I know that the muscle will re-build quite quickly, but I fear I will look very lopsided when wearing skirts or dresses for the first couple (few?) weeks.
 (I know; how vain!)

 Starting tomorrow, I will be taking the boot off two times per day for stretching exercises.
 I understand that this process will hurt quite a bit, but I know that it’s a necessary part of the recovery process.
-My plan is to take a couple of painkillers when I wake up, then do the exercises before I get out of bed.
-Though I might try to skip the painkillers.
+I plan to take a couple of painkillers when I wake up, then do the exercises before I get out of bed.
+Although I might try to skip the painkillers.
 I don’t know.
 I suppose it will depend on how brave I’m feeling in the morning.

-Stay tuned for a six-week update… in addition to various other posts about my ankle or other adventures in my boring little life!
+Stay tuned for a six-week update, in addition to various other posts about my ankle or other adventures in my boring little life!